shishiranataraj/basisFE/README.md

 ## Working flow:

 -> Some logins were created while development, a few you can try are : shishira_nataraj@live.com , shishiranataraj27@gmail.com .
-Upon email ID given, the verify API is called to verify the crediblity of the user, on success, the user data is put onto a redux store.
+Upon email ID is entered, the verify API is called to verify the crediblity of the user, on success, the user data is put onto a redux store.
 Based on the redux store isLogin status, the decision to login or not is given.

 -> For signup, the tokens are first being fetched on the login page which are again put onto the redux store, the token is passed along with the email, name and verify email field.
 Upon successful signup, the landing page is navigated to.